-- Tuck the cap against the cervix, ensuring the entire cap is covering the cervix completely.
+- Push down toward the anus and then tuck the cap against the cervix, ensuring it’s covering the cervix completely.

 Tips for using

-Always use spermicide in tandem with cervical cap usage.
+Always use spermicide in tandem with a FemCap.

 For best results, check to ensure the cap is completely covering the cervix before each instance of sexual intercourse.